Chia-Network/chialisp-web/docs/basics.md

 80
 ```

-Note that both `B` and `C` are evaluated eagerly, just like all subexpressions.
+Note that both `B` and `C` are evaluated eagerly, just like all sub-expressions.
 To defer evaluation until after the condition, `B` and `C` must be quoted (with
 `q`), and then evaluated with `(a)`.